-From the foothills of the Catskill Mountains to the peaks of the Adirondacks, New York is home to one of the most vivid autumns anywhere in the world.
-Whether you see them from the roadway or the air or hiking trail or canoe, the vibrant fall leaves of New York State serve as a constant reminder of the beauty that lies within the changing seasons.
-Here’s your everlasting map to the most scenic fall foliage destinations across the great state of New York.
+From the foothills of the Catskill Mountains to the peaks of the Adirondacks, New York is home to one of the most vivid autumns in the world.
+Whether you see it on a scenic roadway, up in the air or from a gorgeous hiking trail, the vibrant fall leaves will fill you with wonder amidst the changing seasons.
+Here’s your everlasting map to the most scenic fall foliage destinations all over New York.

 Middle Falls, Letchworth State Park

 Known as the “Grand Canyon of the East,” Letchworth State Park is home to waterfalls and plunging gorges.
 Walk the Gorge Trail to see how it earned its nickname, and if you’re feeling adventurous, go whitewater rafting on the Genesee River where you'll go through the heart of the canyon.